 - Now draw out a half circle on your fabric for the neckline.
 The top flat section will be the neck and sides for the costume, while the circle shape at the bottom is the length.
 Lay out your fabric and smooth out any wrinkles.
 Find the center of the cape’s top on the straight side of the fabric.
 Measure and mark out from this center point the radius that you measured before, so that you create a half-circle that will fit your superhero’s neck.

 - Next, measure and mark another half circle for the bottom of the cape using the cape length measurement you made earlier.
 Measure from the neck line markings you just made to make the next half circle shape.

 - Cut your fabric on your chalk markings.
 If you want to hem the edges, add a half-inch seam allowance so that your cape won’t be too short.

 - Consider how you want to attach and hem the cape:

-Method 2- If you want the cape to be independent of a particular shirt or outfit so it can be used when your superhero’s a bit more grown up next year, you can secure it by tying in the front.
+Method 2- If you want the cape to be independent of a particular shirt or outfit so it can be used when your superhero’s a bit more grown-up next year, you can secure it by tying in the front.
 To create the ties, cut two strips of ribbon that are about 5 to 6 inches long.
 Tuck them under your hem as you sew it shut to secure them in place.
 Another way to secure the cape is to use bias tape, which you can find in any sewing shop.
-Cut a strip of bias tape about 10 inches longer than your neckline, and sew the tape around the hem letting the bias tape hang off either side of the neckline, and use it to tie the neckline shut.
+Cut a strip of bias tape about 10 inches longer than your neckline, and sew the tape around the hem letting the bias tape hang off either side of the neckline.
+Tie the tape ends together to secure the cape.

 - If you'd like, hem the bottom of the cape.
 It isn’t entirely necessary, but some fabrics will fray easily and hemming the bottom will help prevent unraveling.